Summer Position

 Please note:

 You must have housing in the Colorado Springs area.
-We only provide overnight accommodations during our overnight camp’s (8 nights total).
+We only provide overnight accommodations during our staff training overnight (1 night).

-You must be available to work Tuesday, June 1st – Wednesday, August 11th with weekends and a half-week (July 5th-7th) off.
+You must be available to work Tuesday, May 30th – Tuesday, August 15th with weekends and 4th of July week off (July 3rd -7th).

 What you should expect